No Mayo Potato Salad – Just because we’re making No Mayo Potato Salad, doesn’t mean it has to be boring, vinegar-based or lacking flavor.

 Waxy potatoes have the least amount of starch and do the best job of retaining their shape during boiling.
-Although I use red bliss potatoes in my Mayo Free Potato Salad Recipe below, feel free to substitute fingerling or new potatoes if you like.
+Although I use fingerling potatoes in my No Mayo Potato Salad Recipe below, feel free to substitute red bliss or new potatoes if you like.

 I admit, I don’t always buy all of my foods organic.
 However, when it comes to potatoes, I think it is very important to go the extra organic mile.
 You can read more about why here and the statistic quoted from the New York Times below…